There's nothing worse than a car engine that won't start. You can hear the starter motor cranking away, but it just won't come to life.

-An engine that is 'cranking' does not usually have a problem with the starter motor.
+If a car engine cranks but won't turn over, it does not usually have a problem with the starter motor.
 The engine is turning but it will not start to run by itself after the starter motor has stopped turning the flywheel.

 If your car engine won't start, it can sometimes look like a daunting problem where anything could be wrong.
 Usually it's not that bad, and if you carry out a few simple checks you will get to the bottom of the problem fairly easily.

-How To Quickly Diagnose An Engine That Will Crank But Won't Start
+How To Quickly Diagnose A Car Engine That Will Crank But Won't Start

 1. Run a diagnostic check using a code reader